 problems more so during the dry seasons.
 How long will the project take to commence?
 The ESIA studies are already being done but construction is anticipated to start next year by June Requested sensitization of people along the transmission line and distribution lines to inform the public about the ongoing project Noted.
 Sensitization will immediately during this ESIA study because the Ecoserv social team is already on board The community informed us that dry seasons are so hot in the area, that even River Nyagak sometimes dries up during the dry season (especially February) and they were worried that the project shall be helpless during dry seasons The flow and quantity of water was monitored by the design team at all times of the year and they expect water to be available at the source at all times of the year, including February.
-He inquired if a catchment protection will be done by Ecoserv Limited and will be implemented during project construction to maintain the so contaminated from upstream.
+He inquired if a catchment protection will be done to protect the volumes of the water, and ensure that the water is not so contaminated from upstream.
 A catchment protection plan will be done by Ecoserv Limited and will be implemented during project construction to maintain the hydrological flow of the river